notofonts/noto-docs/src/descriptions/NotoSansOldSogdian.md

-Noto Sans Old Sogdian is a sanserif design for texts in the historical Old Sogdian script.
+Noto Sans Old Sogdian is a sans serif design for texts in the historical Old Sogdian script.
 It contains 60 glyphs, 4 OpenType features, and supports 44 characters.